U P Hotels Ltd.

 b) Except for the matters described in the Basis of Qualified Opinion paragraph in ouropinion proper books of accounts as required by law have been kept by the company so faras it appears from our examination of those books.

-d) In our Opinion the aforesaid Ind AS financial statements comply with the IndianAccounting Standards prescribed under section 133 of the Act read with relevant rulesissues thereunder.
+d) In our opinion the aforesaid financial statements comply with the Indian AccountingStandards prescribed under section 133 of the Act read with relevant rules issuedthereunder.

-g) with respect to the other matters to be included in the Auditors'Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 (iii) There is no delay in transferring amounts to the Investor Education andProtection Fund.

 (Referred to in paragraph 1 under the heading "Report on Other Legal andRegulatory Requirements" of our report of even date on the financial statements of U.P.
-Hotels Limited for the year ended 31st March 2018
+Hotels Limited for the year ended 31st March 2020)

 (i) (a) The Company is maintaining proper records showing full particulars includingQuantitative details and situation of its fixed assets.

-(b) According to the explanation and information given to us the Company has a regularprogramme of physical verification of its fixed assets.
+(b) According to the explanation and information given to us the Company has a regularprogram of physical verification of its fixed assets.
 In our opinion the frequency ofphysical verification is reasonable having regard to the size and the nature of itsassets.
 As informed to us the discrepancies noticed on such verification were notmaterial and have been properly dealt with in the books of accounts.

 (c) According to the information and explanations given to us and on the basis of ourexamination of the books of accounts the title deeds of immovable property are held inthe name of the Company.